MethodAtlas

 Identification and Inference for Econometric Models: Essays in Honor of Thomas RothenbergDOI: 10.1017/CBO9780511614491.006

-Stock and Yogo developed critical values for testing whether instruments are 'weak'—that is, only weakly correlated with the endogenous variable.
-Their rule of thumb that the first-stage F-statistic should exceed 10 is probably the most widely used diagnostic in applied IV research.
+Stock and Yogo develop formal critical value tables for testing whether instruments are 'weak'—that is, only weakly correlated with the endogenous variable.
+Their tables formalize the Staiger and Stock (1997) rule of thumb that the first-stage F-statistic should exceed 10, and are probably the most widely used diagnostic in applied IV research.

 Application (7)